Luper Cemetery

-Luper Cemetery is near Eugene, Oregon, and is one of the earliest pioneer cemeteries in the southern Willamette Valley.
+Luper Cemetery is a cemetery located near Eugene, Oregon, United States.
+It is one of the earliest cemeteries in the southern Willamette Valley.
 The site is also known as Irving Cemetery or Baker Cemetery.
 The first grave site was in 1857, although records indicate that the cemetery began in 1859, when land was donated by Thomas and Elizabeth Baker.

-The cemetery is named for James Luper, an 1852 pioneer from Illinois, who settled nearby in an area known for a time as Luper, Oregon.
+The cemetery is named after James Luper, an 1852 pioneer from Illinois, who settled nearby in an area known for a time as Luper, Oregon.
 James Luper owned the land surrounding the cemetery.

-Find a Grave has identified 160 graves, many of pioneer families.
+In 2011, almost all gravestones were broken or toppled.